 Today, HIV is increasingly being considered as a chronic condition with near-average life-expectancy.
 Consequently, the well-being and health-related quality of life of people living with HIV are gaining increasing importance.
 Evidence suggests that even with effective treatment, people living with HIV have a significantly lower quality of life than the general population.

-Therefore, PROs and the corresponding Patient Reported Outcome Measures (PROMs), usually in the form of standardised questionnaires, constitute a unique means of capturing the personal and social context of the patient’s experience in terms of the disease and treatment that might not necessarily be captured by biomarker measures or adverse events.
+In addition, PROMs, usually in the form of standardised questionnaires, constitute a unique means of capturing the personal and social context of the patient’s experience in terms of the disease and treatment that might not necessarily be captured by biomarker measures or adverse events.

 The project is mainly addressed to 1) community organisations and people living with HIV advocating for stronger consideration of quality of life aspects in HIV R&D, treatment and care; 2) industry, academia or research institutions working in the field of HIV R&D; 3) researchers and clinicians developing PROMs; 4) regulatory agencies in charge of drug approval and registration at European level (EMA) and at national level; 5) international organisations and institutions working in the HIV response in the WHO Europe region; 6) health policy decision-makers at EU level and national level; and 6) Health Technology Assessment bodies.